VA Portland Health Care System

 - For more than 10 years, the National Alliance on Mental Illness (NAMI) has partnered with the VA across the nation and with VA Portland Health Care System to bring valuable classes to family members of Veterans.
 Click HERE to see all the information related to classes offered within VAPORHCS and our partners at NAMI.

-We also provide outreach to homeless veterans.
+We also provide outreach to homeless Veterans.
+Click here for related information and services.

 Mental health services are confidential.
 We will not talk to anyone about information you share unless you give written consent.
 Under federal law, a few exceptions to this rule exist.
 If you have questions, please ask your mental health consultant.